This tender and flavorful beef heart stew is made in the slow cooker and seasoned with cumin, garlic powder, paprika, and oregano.

 - Beef heart: You can't typically find it in the United States in supermarkets.
-I order it online or ask the Whole Foods butcher to special-order it.
+I usually order it online.

 - Beef stock: Store-bought is fine.